CLI Reference

 FlagDescriptionValuesDefault

---listenListen address (host:port)string
+--listenListen address (host:port)

 --host-modeHosting mode used by –host (iroh is default)iroh, sshiroh